-Cambridge property owners or tenants can access technical and financial resources to renovate or restore commercial building exterior facades through the Storefront Improvement Program.
+Cambridge property owners or tenants can access financial resources to renovate or restore commercial building exterior facades through the Storefront Improvement Program.
 The Program improves the physical appearance of independent businesses and enhances Cambridge's commercial districts.

 - New Program Campaign: Storefronts-For-All in Cambridge – Get money for upgrades to your storefront.
 Improve accessibility and grow your business!

 - Reimbursement grants range from $2,500 to $35,000 based on the scope of work.

 - Completed projects for FY2017-2018 include: Wit's End, Albertine Press, Bedworks, Revela Salon, Hanaya Floral, Hiive LLC (Built coworking space), Nomad, 215 Western Avenue, Cambridge Real Estate Collaborative, and Simply Erinn's Unisex Hair Salon.

 The Storefront Improvement Program provides financial assistance to property owners or tenants seeking to renovate or restore commercial building exterior facades.
 The Program seeks to increase accessibility into storefronts, improve the physical appearance of independent businesses and enhance the commercial districts of Cambridge.

 This program provides: